Dreamobi/Dreamobi-Android-SDK/README.md

 ##Sample Applications:

-Included are three one app to use as example and for help on Dreamobi integration.
+Included are one app to use as example and for help on Dreamobi integration.

 ##Legal Requirements: